typotheque/public-documentation/configure-glyphs-files-for-version-control.md

 # Configure Glyphs files for version control

+> These instructions are specific to Glyphs 3.

+1. Use the version 3 format:

+    - In the “Other” tab of the “Font Info” window, make sure “Version 3” is chosen for “File Saving”.

+2. Use the “.glyphspackage” format for UFO-like, per-glyph version control:

+    - Save as a new file with the file format “Glyphs File Package”.

-The “last change” timestamps of glyphs pollute git history.
+3. The “last change” timestamps pollute Git commits.
 To disable them:

-- Glyphs 2: add font-level custom parameter `Disable Last Change` and _check_ it.
-- Glyphs 3: add font-level custom parameter `Write lastChange` and _uncheck_ it.
+    - Add font-level custom parameter “Write lastChange” and _uncheck_ it.

-## Glyphs 3 only

-Use the version 3 format, as long as all collaborators on the source file already use Glyphs 3:

-- In the “Other” tab of the “Font Info” window, choose “Version 3” for “File Saving”.

-The test texts inside edit tabs are saved to the file by default.
-Unless you really need other people to see your last used test texts, disable this behavior to avoid unnecessary changes in git history:
+4. The test texts inside edit tabs are saved to the file by default.
+Unless you really need other people to see your last used test texts, disable this behavior to avoid unnecessary changes in Git commits:

-- Add font-level custom parameter `Write DisplayStrings` and uncheck it.
+    - Add font-level custom parameter “Write DisplayStrings” and _uncheck_ it.

-If a UFO-like experience of per-glyph version control is desired (eg, changing a glyph name doesn’t shift hundreds of lines of the whole .glyphs file), use the `.glyphspackage` format:

-- Save as a new file, with the file format “Glyphs File Package”.